MooersLab/writing-progress-2024-25/README.md

 # writing-progress-2024-25: Track progress on writing projects with bar plots and heatmaps (see bottom)

 ## Format
-Gogole Sheets workbook exported to Excel and ODT.
+Google Sheets workbook exported to Excel and ODT.
 Either can be imported back into Google Sheets.
-I recommend using the Google Sheet variant for faster access for entering daily progress.
+I recommend using Google Sheets for faster access for entering daily progress.
-Store the link to the workbook in a bookmark, or better yet, in a local index.html file for fast access.
+Store the link to the workbook in a bookmark, or better yet, in a local index.html file for fast access from your browser.

 ## The problem addressed